UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * CHANGELOG

-Added Besa's Letters 1-2 (On Vigilance, Exhortations), Life of Cyrus, Life of Onnophrius, Epistle of Ephraim and Apophthegmata Patrum 114-139, numerous corrections and stabilized splits.
+Added Besa's Letters 1-2 (On Vigilance, Exhortations), Life of Cyrus, Life of Onnophrius, Epistle of Ephraim, Repose of John and Apophthegmata Patrum 114-139, numerous corrections and stabilized splits.

 The corpus is now larger than 30K word forms, and train/dev/test splits should now be stable, with only the train partition growing.